SkateStop/skatestop.github.io/README.md

 # skatestop.github.io
-Attribuitons:
+Attribuitons:\n
-Location by Blair Adams from the Noun Project Skateboard by iconix user from the Noun Project
+Location by Blair Adams from the Noun Project\n Skateboard by iconix user from the Noun Project\n